- Why TCI?

 - Links to other websites, contacting TCI about this policy, and changes to this policy

-Student information collected through the student subscription service and how that information is used
+Student information collected through the Application and how that information is used

 COPPA: TCI complies with the Children’s Online Privacy Protection Act (“COPPA”).
 COPPA requires that website operators never knowingly collect personally identifiable information from anyone under the age of 13 without prior verifiable parental consent.
-TCI offers access to children under 13 to this Website based upon the presumption that you, or any other party facilitating access to this Website by students, have obtained authorization for the storage and use by TCI of all student information you provide to this Website, including, without limitation, parental consent to the collection of such information by TCI.
+TCI offers access to children under 13 to the Application based upon the presumption that you, or any other party facilitating access to this Application by students, have obtained authorization for the storage and use by TCI of all student information you provide to this Application, including, without limitation, parental consent to the collection of such information by TCI.

-How Student Information is used: TCI does not use student information for any purpose other than to enable access to and usage of our Student Subscription service.
+How student information is used: TCI uses student information exclusively to enable access to and usage of our Application.
 Data is used for educational purposes only.
 We will not sell, rent, or transfer any student information to any third party.
-We will not grant access to student information to any third party vendor other than to support the internal operations of TCI’s Student Subscription service.
+We will not grant access to student information to any third party vendor other than to support the internal operations of TCI’s Application.
 TCI does not use student information for any marketing or advertising purpose.
 Content entered by a student remains the property of that student while it is stored in a TCI database and is shared only with the student’s teachers for grading purposes.
-In the interest of 100% transparency, we want you to know that TCI does maintain anonymized student usage metadata solely to support and improve the internal operations of our websites.
+In the interest of 100% transparency, we want you to know that TCI maintains anonymized student usage metadata solely to support and improve the internal operations of our Application.

-Information collected from teachers, administrators, and other adult users and how that information is used
+Information collected from teachers, administrators, and other non-student users and how that information is used

-Personal Information: When you sign up for a Teacher Subscription account, submit a support request, make a purchase, or otherwise contact TCI, you may provide TCI with “personally identifiable information” such as your full name and email address.
-TCI collects as little information as possible to facilitate your usage of TCI’s websites.
+Personal information: When you sign up for a Teacher account, submit a support request, make a purchase, or otherwise contact TCI, you may provide TCI with “personally identifiable information” such as your full name and email address.
+TCI collects as little information as possible to facilitate your usage of TCI’s Websites.
 You should be aware that any personal information that is voluntarily posted by you to a public area of this Website may be viewed and used by other users.

 How it is used: The personal information that you provide to TCI may be stored, processed, and used by TCI as follows: